rjbultitude/theconditionalorchestra/README.md

 Only output chordType if using inversions

-Form inout seems to accept non word characters
+Consider creating more chord sequences

 Consider dropping reverb (for performance purposes)

+Ensure that form doesn't submit unless valid characters are used
 ---
-Harp should be something other than humidity - humidity should be evoked by noise or suchlike
+Harp could be something other than humidity - humidity should be evoked by noise

-Create better harp scales:
-Could only play when using inversions±
-Could use chordOffset to pitch up/down
-Could use current scale and add upper/lower octaves

 Consider using a state manager and one master sound object

+Enable routing so that #placename url triggers search

 Create 'Add to home screen' button

-Create wCheck condition for very hot that uses different pad and longNote sounds

-Add notes about precipIntensity

-Consider using windyTv map rather than text input
+Consider using windyTV map rather than text input

 Update logic App Logic and spreadsheet